 In the middle ages there was an entire genre of literature on the theme of “dying well”.
 St Robert Bellarmine’s “The Art of Dying Well” is one of my favorites.
 He says to die well we must live well, and the rest of his book is devoted to describing what it means to live well.
 He writes:

-Keeping this spirit alive, this funeral sermon below by Msgr Charles Pope is a excellent work in itself and especially timely now as we enter into the season of Lent.
+Keeping this spirit alive, this funeral sermon below by Msgr Charles Pope is a excellent work in itself.

 The sad fact is that MOST PEOPLE ARE NOT READY TO DIE.
 Living worldly lives they hardly give a thought to God, prayer and other eternal things.

 Are you prepared?
 That is a common question we hear in the New Testament.

 Remember you are dust and to dust you shall return.